 Answer – I hope the fire department will address the lake as an option.

-Jack Chandler – The lake is not considered an option for an exit.
+Jack Dalton – The lake is not considered an option for an exit.
 Due to the heat from the fire and the smoke.

-Kathy is concerned that this plan is not going to work.
+Kathy Julian is concerned that this plan is not going to work.
 Why are we going to the rec center?
 I did some math.
 Everybody is going to leave at the same time.
 The speaker offered to email the math calculations to others if they were interested.
 The plan assumed a population of 8,669 people, which is less than both the 2020 and 2010 census counts.

-Doug Flarity – Do you consider the fact that you have not performed a worst-case scenario drill naive?
+Doug Flaherty – Do you consider the fact that you have not performed a worst-case scenario drill naive?
 Do you really believe that we are not the same as Caldor or Paradise is naive?
 It is.
 People cannot see in the smoke.
 Day and night smoke.

 Pamela Zitnino - She shared her experience of encountering haphazardly parked cars and tourists on Highway 28.
 There is a complete disconnect between the people coming up for the day, and people who live here.
 We need to look at worst-case scenarios.
 We need to stop advertising this place to the whole world.